jpfulton/blog/content/blog/2023-07-02-publish-to-azure-swa/index.md

 ## Project package.json Configuration

-The [GitHub Action](https://github.com/Azure/static-web-apps-deploy) that was utilitzed in the workflow file placed in the `.github` folder uses [Microsoft Oryx](https://github.com/microsoft/Oryx) to build the repository.
+The [GitHub Action](https://github.com/Azure/static-web-apps-deploy) that was utilized in the workflow file placed in the `.github` folder uses [Microsoft Oryx](https://github.com/microsoft/Oryx) to build the repository.
 At the time of this writing, [NodeJS](https://nodejs.org/en) v18+ was not natively installed on its image.
 While Node v16 appears to be pre-installed,